The Northern High Time Resolution Universe pulsar survey: II. Single-pulse search set-up and simulations: Observations and data reduction

 \subsection{Processing pipeline}

 A dedicated SP pipeline was developed to search the HTRU-North data for transients and possible new transient phenomena.
 The pipeline is designed to run on a supercomputer equipped with graphics processing units (GPUs).
 Here, the pipeline ran on the compute cluster \textsc{hercules}\footnote{\url{https://docs.mpcdf.mpg.de/doc/computing/clusters/systems/Radioastronomy.html}} of the Max Planck Computing and Data Facility (MPCDF) to have easy access to the archived HTRU-North data at the MPCDF.
-The workflow of the pipeline is outlined in figure \ref{fig:sp-pipeline} and consists of the following consecutive operations: \begin{enumerate} \item A selection of PTs is recalled from the MPCDF's tape archive and copied to \textsc{hercules}.
+The workflow of the pipeline is outlined in Fig. \ref{fig:sp-pipeline} and consists of the following consecutive operations.

+First, a selection of PTs is recalled from the MPCDF's tape archive and copied to \textsc{hercules}.
 There, each PT's tarball is unpacked to allow its seven beam files to be inspected for copy completeness and searched for SPs.

-\item The SP search is performed with \heim\footnote{\url{https://sourceforge.net/projects/heimdall-astro/}}\textsuperscript{,}\footnote{A version of \heim\ is used that includes the updated root mean square calculation, as suggested by \citet{gff+2021}, to make \heim\ return more accurate S/N values.} \citep{bbbf2012} to make it complementary to that of the HTRU-South.
+Second, the SP search is performed with \heim\footnote{\url{https://sourceforge.net/projects/heimdall-astro/}}\textsuperscript{,}\footnote{A version of \heim\ is used that includes the updated root mean square (rms) calculation, as suggested by \citet{gff+2021}, to make \heim\ return more accurate S/N values.} \citep{bbbf2012} to make it complementary to that of the HTRU-South.
 Most of the FRBs in that survey were discovered with this GPU-based software package.
 As has been pointed out by \citet{qkb+2023}, \heim's DM tolerance parameter has a significant effect on its capability to detect dispersed signals.
 The {\tt --dm\_tol} flag determines the DM step size between each DM trial within the set DM search range.
 Setting it to a high value means that \heim\ performs a coarse search over DM and so potentially misses SPs with a DM in between two DM trials.
 Therefore, this flag is set to a lower tolerance of 1.05 compared to the default value of 1.25.